 Apply to Sail: Expedition 395 Reykjanes Mantle Convection and Climate

 The International Ocean Discovery Program (IODP) is now accepting applications for scientific participants on Expedition 395 Reykjanes Mantle Convection and Climate, aboard the JOIDES Resolution.
-To learn more about the scientific objectives of this expedition and how to apply to sail, please join us for a web-based seminar on Thursday 26 March 2020 at 12:00 pm EDT – click here to register.
+To learn more about the scientific objectives of this expedition and how to apply to sail, watch a recording of the informational webinar that was held on 26 March 2020 (click here to access).

 Reykjanes Mantle Convection Expedition 395 will investigate mantle upwelling beneath Iceland, which supports the regional bathymetry and has led to changes in the height of oceanic gateways that control the strength of deep-water flow over geologic timescales.
 This drilling program contains three objectives: (1) to test contrasting hypotheses for the formation of V-shaped ridges that are the result of interaction between the Mid-Atlantic Ridge and the Iceland plume; (2) to understand temporal changes in ocean circulation and explore connections with plume activity; and (3) to reconstruct the evolving chemistry of hydrothermal fluids with increasing crustal age, varying sediment thickness, and crustal architecture.